urogers/Micropython-STM32F429I_DISC1/README.md

   - STMPE811QTR Touch Screen Driver  (IRQ is not currently supported)
   - Enabled DAC Support (PA_4 or DAC1 is a shared pin for VSYNC and does not work properly.
 PA_5 or DAC2 works as expected)
   - Enabled 158K of Flash File Storage in Sectors 1-6 to allow larger code files.
-  - Note:  The Fonts are not currently included in the Firmware.
+  - Note:  The Fonts are not currently embedded in the Firmware.

-The ILI9341 and STMPE811QTR drivers are embedded in the firmware, please see the source code in the XXX directory
+The ILI9341 and STMPE811QTR drivers are embedded in the firmware, please see the source code in the XXX directory.

 The Firmware Images are based on the official released version, with the enhancements listed previously.